mateisilviu/mic-sts-nlu-weather-tone-analyzer/README.md

-# Talk to your car
+# Talk to your car: Power up your IoT app with AI

 ![](img/flowdiagram.png)